MRFox-32/deep-learning-challenge/README.md

 1. Create a new Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb.
 2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
 3. Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out of optimizing the model.
 4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.
 5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

 ### Step 4: Write a Report on the Neural Network Model